LFDM/gem_polish/README.md

 ## Usage

-Provides two executables to improve your Bundler gem skeleton.
+Provides the executable gem_polish to improve your Bundler gem skeleton.
+It contains the following subcommands:

-- polish_gem
+- polish

 Is meant to be used inside the directory a newly created gem (`bundle gem GEM_NAME`) Available options: